 Please refer to the 10x10 course syllabus for the full list of course goals.

-Online; optional in-person session being held at the AMIA Annual Symposium in Washington, DC on November 5, 2017.
+Online; optional in-person session being held at the AMIA Annual Symposium in San Francisco, CA on Sunday, November 4, 2018.

-Posted lectures; online discussion forum and "live" class discussions.
+Posted lectures; online discussion forum and weekly quizzes.

 Rachel L. Richesson, PhD, MS, MPH, FACMI